thoukydides/matterbridge-dyson-robot/README.md

 ## Installation

 This plugin supports multiple methods for configuring and connecting to Dyson robot vacuum and air treatment devices.
-The following instructions are for cloud-based connection via a MyDyson account and the Dyson AWS IoT MQTT gateway, which is the recommended approach (and the only one compatible with Dyson 360 Vis Nav robot vacuums).
+The following instructions are for cloud-based connection via a MyDyson account and the Dyson AWS IoT MQTT gateway, which is the recommended approach (and the only one compatible with some recent products such as Dyson 360 Vis Nav robot vacuums).
 See [Alternative Provisioning Methods](#provisioning-methods) (below) for options to connect to supported devices locally.

 ### Step 1 - Create Account and Connect Devices
 1. Use the MyDyson [iPhone](https://apps.apple.com/gb/app/mydyson/id993135524) or [Android](https://play.google.com/store/apps/details?id=com.dyson.mobile.android) app to create an account.